mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 {: #tab-cda title="EHCP ESP related parameter"}

 lower:
-: is only used in a Tunnel mode and indicates that the fields of the inner IP packet header are generated from the corresponding fields of the Tunnel IP header fields.
+: is only used in a Tunnel Mode and indicates that the fields of the inner IP packet header are generated from the corresponding fields of the Tunnel IP header fields.
 This CDA can be used for the DSCP, ECN, and IPv6 Flow Label (resp.
 IPv4 identification) fields.

 generated:
 : indicates that a brand new Flow Label/Identification field is generated following {{!RFC6437}}, {{!RFC6864}}.

 checksum:
 : indicates that a checksum is computed accordingly.
 Typically, the checksum CDA has a different implementation for IPv4, UDP, TCP,...